-Drawing a system diagram is a good way of starting to build a computer model.
+Drawing a systems diagram is a good way of starting to build a computer model.
 The technique helps you to map out the structure of the system to be modeled.
 It shows the factors and relationships that are important, and helps you to start quantifying the linkages between factors.

 The S shows that the factors move in the Same way – as quality improves, so will the happiness of customers.
-The arrow shows the direction of the relationship: raising customer happiness does not necessarily raise the quality of the goods!
+The arrow shows the direction of the relationship: raising customer happiness does not raise the quality of the goods!

 These relationships can also work the other way.
-The company may link price with the customers' perceptions of the 'good value' of its goods.
-This is shown below:
+The company may link price with the customers' perceptions of the "good value" of its goods.
+This is shown below.

-Where feedback reduces the impact of a change, we call this a Balancing Loop.
-The example below shows an example of a balancing loop, where an under-resourced service company is trying to raise quality:
+Where feedback reduces the impact of a change, we call this a "balancing loop."
+The example below shows an example of a balancing loop, where an under-resourced service company is trying to raise quality.

 In this situation, improving the quality of service leads to improved customer satisfaction, which leads to an increase in demand for the company's service.
 In trying to meet this demand, the company has less time to devote to individual customers, which reduces its ability to improve quality further.

 Note the small circular arrow in the middle of the loop.
 This shows which way round the loop is running.
 In complex diagrams with many loops, this arrow will be labeled and will identify loops.